yashjaiswal2818/mentorai/README.md

 * **[Vapi](https://jsm.dev/converso-vapi)** is a developer-centric voice AI platform that enables the creation of conversational voice agents with low-latency voice interactions, speech-to-text, and text-to-speech capabilities.
 It supports multilingual conversations, customizable voices, and seamless integration with various AI models and tools.

+- **[Zod](https://zod.dev/)** is a TypeScript-first schema validation library that provides a simple and expressive way to define and validate data structures.
+Zod ensures data integrity by catching errors early during development.

 ## <a name="features">🔋 Features</a>